kionahz/kiona-hitz-tb2-exam/README.md

 This repository contains my Tech Basics II Exam Project code as well as the report and a demonstration video in the corresponding folder.

-It is an app, where you can book timeslots for the Video Studio at the Leuphana University Lüneburg.
+It is an app, you can book timeslots for the Video Studio at the Leuphana University Lüneburg.
 Feel free to click through the pages of this MVP and get the feeling of a beautifully designed GUI to help you book your individual spot at the Video Studio.